-Gabriela is the Program Coordinator for Diversity, Equity, and Inclusion Initiatives in the Office of University Life.
+Gabriela is the Program Manager for Diversity, Equity, and Inclusion Initiatives for University Life.
 She formerly served in the Office of Global Inclusion at New York University (NYU).
 Gabriela began her career in local government where she gained skills in community engagement, collaboration, and event planning.
 She holds a B.A. in Political Science from San Diego State University and a Master of Public Administration from NYU.

 Gabriela is originally from San Diego, California, and enjoys listening to podcasts, exploring NYC, and DIY projects.
 She looks forward to exploring Columbia University and finding a favorite place on campus!

-David is the Social & Multimedia Specialist for the Office of University Life.
+David is the Social & Multimedia Specialist for University Life.
 He has a BA in Journalism from Brooklyn College and has spent the past few years in the non-profit and public education world where he loved sharing the stories of students and staff alike on social media.